oscaragudelom/Pansharpening-IQA/README.md

 # Pansharpened-SS

-This repository contains all the details and results of the subjective study of pan-sharpened images developed at Javeriana Cali University.
+This repository contains all the details and results of the subjective study of pan-sharpened images developed at Pontificia Universidad Javeriana Cali, Colombia.
 ## Evaluation dataset

 The dataset is composed of 432 images, where half are images in true color and the other half images in pseudocolor.
+True color images are composed of the red (R), green (G) and blue (B) bands, that constitute the visible spectrum.
+The pseudocolor images are composed of near infrared (NIR), R, G bands.

-From these images, ten are pristine multi-spectral images, and 420 are fused images using six different techniques, three of multi-resolution analysis and three of principal component substitution.
-Two distortions (blur and awgn) are applied to five different scenes of the pristine Roma image from Digital Globe [1] with three intensity levels.
-In this way you have:
+From these images, ten are pristine multi-spectral images, and 420 are fused images using six different fusion techniques, three of multi-resolution analysis and three of principal component substitution.
+Two distortions (blur and additive white gaussian noise (awgn)) are applied to five different scenes of the pristine Roma image from Digital Globe [1] with three intensity levels.
+In  total, there are:

 * Five Scenes.
-* Two color representation.
+* Two color planes.
 * Six fusion techniques.
-* Two distortions (it only applies to the panchromatic image).
+* Two distortions that are only applied to the panchromatic image.
 * Three distortion levels.

 In order to prepare the subjects for the test, we generate two non-related test images (true color and pseudocolor).